Brikaa/security-assignment-2/report/report.md

 ### Test steps

 - Open /login.jsp
-- Login with the following credentials (password can be anything):
+- Login with the username as: `asd' or 1=1 --`, and the password as anything:

 ![Log in injected](images/image-2.png)